-- Obtain permission from parents/guardians for travel education - Go to a person's home and perform a screening assessment to gauge their mobility needs. - Assist the rider with discovering the best transportation option based upon the assessment.
-Map out the best route to and from the travel destinations, consult with parents/guardians, and refer to the local transportation providers in their area. - Create an individualized travel plan that will provide the rider a step-by-step plan to assist them during their transportation experience. - Board and ride on the transportation vehicle with the person to monitor their experience. - Provide additional assistance if needed at rider's discretion.
+- Understanding a bus schedule. - Knowing where and how to pay your fare. - Boarding and exiting a vehicle. - Staying alert when taking the bus to your destination. - Utilizing good safety tips and precautions when traveling. - Keeping school, home, work, and travel destination emergency contact information. - Making a transfer. - Knowing how to signal the driver to stop or ask for assistance. - Assisting with a screening assessment to gauge individuals' mobility needs. - Assisting riders with discovering the best transportation option based upon the assessment, and mapping out the best route to and from the travel destinations, consulting with parents/guardians, and referring to the local transportation providers in their area. - Creating an individualized travel plan that will provide riders with a step-by-step plan to assist them during their transportation experience. - Boarding and riding on the transportation vehicle with the person to monitor their experience. - Providing additional assistance if needed at rider's discretion.